 You’ve carefully avoided fault lines, flood plains, and nearby volcanoes to pick a great site for your colocation space.
-Now that you can design and build it in safety, what should it look like?
-Take the following factors into account to create a colocation facility that will function correctly and attract customers from day one.
+Now that you can design and build it safely, what should it look like?
+Consider the following factors to create a colocation facility that will function correctly and attract customers from day one.

 1. How Many Nines?

 Customers, not surprisingly, care deeply about colocation reliability and resilience.
-The only thing that tempers their enthusiasm is the cost, which of course varies according to the number of “nines” being offered: 99.995% availability, for example, means less than 27 minutes downtime per year.
+The only thing that tempers their enthusiasm is the cost, which varies according to the number of “nines” being offered: 99.995% availability, for example, means less than 27 minutes of downtime per year.

 Your design choices about power and network connectivity, physical protection against the elements and intrusion, and non-stop repair and maintenance capabilities will all depend on the service level agreements you want to offer customers.